Neamar/KISS/qa-suite.md

 * [ ] Searching for text displays results
 * [ ] Clicking the launcher displays the list of apps
 * [ ] History is displayed when search box is empty
-* [ ] When clicking on an search item, the corresponding intent is triggered
+* [ ] When clicking on a search item, the corresponding intent is triggered
 * [ ] When going back to KISS, search results have been cleared
 * [ ] When going back to KISS, the item has been added to history
 * [ ] Three dots menu is displayed to the right